Reviews You Can Rely On

 Sound Quality

-Our expert ears considered each pair across various genres of music, assessing the mix of highs, lows, and everything in between.
-The first consideration for impressive sound quality is how well the buds transmit the different ranges from treble, mids, to bass.
+Our expert ears considered each pair across various music genres, assessing the mix of highs, lows, and everything in between.
+The main factor in achieving impressive sound quality is how well the buds transmit across the full range, from treble to bass.

 Expert Panel Sound Quality Ratings